Cudiph/node-gtrans/README.md

   }
   ```

-- `htmlTag` - A boolean state whether the text that contain html tag will be converted to markdown format.
+- `htmlTag`? - A boolean state whether the text that contain html tag will be converted to markdown format.
   html tag appears in examples and corrected.
-Default to `false`
+Default to `false`.

   ```js
   // example output from: